 Markhoff had written articles about Mitnick while he was on the run from the police, then co-authored the book Takedown, which critics accused of exaggerating or even inventing parts of the Mitnick affair.
 Continuing to cover the computer and technology fields for the NY Times, Markhoff has earned some ill will in the blogging community with his comparison of blogs to the amateur CB radio fad of the seventies.

 45. Danny Sullivan

-Danny Sullivan is another one of those ‘web celebrities who isn’t really well known to the general public.
-But as a search engine guru, Sullivan is well-regarded by industry insiders and his opinion is highly valued by web masters, web-related media and engineers with companies like Google.
+Danny Sullivan is another one of those ‘web celebrities who aren’t really well known to the general public.
+But as a search engine guru, Sullivan is well-regarded by industry insiders, and his opinion is highly valued by web masters, web-related media, and engineers with companies like Google.

 In 2006, Sullivan left SEW (which he had sold in 2005) to create a new search engine news and information site called Search Engine Land.

 44. Jason Calacanis

 Jason Calacanis is a tech industry veteran.
 His mid-nineties publication, The Silicon Alley Reporter, grew from a photocopied handout to a 300-page account of Silicon Valley happenings.
 After the dot-com crash, Calcanis turned to blogging, and with the help of an investment from Mark Cuban, co-founded Weblogs, Inc. Weblogs had some very popular blogs under its umbrella, including Engadget.

 After selling Weblogs to AOL Time Warner (remaining onboard as CEO), Calcanis became General Manager for Netscape’s website, where he recruited top posters to popular sites such as Reddit, Digg, and Flickr.
 His latest venture, Malaho.com, is a controversial “human-powered” search engine that has generated considerable curiosity as well a very public blog post-fuelled spat with Dave Winer.